-OCU310 is a differentiated, topical therapy being developed as a treatment for dry eye disease.
+OCU310, currently in Phase 3 clinical development, is a differentiated, topical therapy being developed for dry eye disease.
 It is a proprietary OcuNanoE™ formulation of the anti-nociceptive and anti-inflammatory drug brimonidine, an FDA-approved drug with established safety for ocular use, enabling Ocugen to develop OCU310 under the accelerated 505(b)(2) regulatory pathway.
 OcuNanoE – Ocugen’s ONE Platform™ is designed to enhance efficacy by prolonging retention of this potent anti-inflammatory drug on the eye surface, and unlike other ophthalmic emulsion products, it also allows OCU310 to be sterile filtered, in single-use vials, without the need for added preservatives.
 If approved, OCU310 is expected to have significant advantages compared to currently marketed products for dry eye disease, including a more rapid onset of action, alleviation of ocular pain and photophobia, as well as a rapid reduction in surface swelling and discharge.

 Dry eye disease is a common yet under-diagnosed ocular disorder.
 According to the National Eye Institute, experts estimate that dry eye syndrome affects millions of adults in the United States.1 One estimate reports that up to 30 million Americans suffer from dry eye symptoms while a recent study suggests that over 16 million adults in the US have diagnosed dry eye disease.2,3